kimfucious/sakura/README.md

 #### Run npm/yarn install

-To get more essential stuff, you'll need to run either `npm install` or `yarn install` to bring down the source files, including Bootstrap, jQuery, etc.
+To get more, essential stuff, you'll need to run either `npm install` or `yarn install` to bring down the source files, including Bootstrap, jQuery, etc.

 Once that's done (and it may take a while), you need to run two manual Gulp tasks.
 I've intentionally made these manual, leaving them out of the build process for a bit more control over the source.
 You only have to do this once, or at least until you decide you want to use more packages or update them.